seethespark/wikidata/i-flicks.md

 ## Overview ##

 This software is incomplete.
-It works but still needs plenty of work.<br />
-i-flickls pulls together several components to give a full, open source video sharing application.
+It works but still needs plenty of work. i-flicks pulls together several components to give a full, open source video sharing application.

 It is intended for small teams or individuals who want a stand alone video presentation system.
 It will work with a few hundred or low thousands of videos and a handful of concurrent viewers.